cypress-io/cypress-documentation/content/faq/questions/using-cypress-faq.md

 ## <Icon name="angle-right"></Icon> When I visit my site directly, the certificate is verified, however the browser launched through Cypress is showing it as "Not Secure".
 Why?

+When using Cypress to test an https site, you might see a browser warning next to the browser URL.
 This is normal.
 Cypress modifies the traffic between your server and the browser.
 The browser notices this and displays a certificate warning.
 However, this is purely cosmetic and does not alter the way your application under test runs in any way, so you can safely ignore this warning.
+The network traffic between Cypress and the backend server still happens via https protocol.

+See also the [Web Security](/guides/guides/web-security) guide.

 ## <Icon name="angle-right"></Icon> Is there an option to run Cypress in CI with Developer Tools open?
 We want to track network and console issues.